stjudecloud/merge-counts/README.md

 * `concordance-test` - Performs a `recursive` and `sequential` merge and verifies that the results are concordant.
 * `metadata` - Compiles file metadata into a tab-delimited matrix.
 * `recursive` - Merges count files in a recursive, divide-and-conquer strategy.
 * `sequential` - Merges count files sequentially.
-This method requires significantly more time than the recursive approach.
+This method should produce the same results as `recursive`, but it requires significantly more time than the recursive approach.

 All four subcommands require a set of DNAnexus file IDs to be supplied as commandline arguments.